UCAT

 But how many times can you sit the UCAT?

-Unfortunately, the exam can only be sat once per year, so it is crucial that you optimise your performance.
 To do this, the Fraser’s UCAT team offers multiple sources to assist with your understanding of the UCAT test format and overall UCAT exam preparation.
 Namely, we offer an abundance of free blog articles, preparation materials such as practice exams, as well as highly-skilled tutors who understand this exam and application process inside and out.

 But as you wait for the outcome of your UCAT exam, it is important not to forget the utmost importance of your high school studies, as these scores are still taken into consideration with your undergraduate medicine application.

-Undergraduate Medicine Interviews
+How to Prepare for Undergraduate Medicine Interviews in Australia

-You will hear about your interview offer at the end of December when you receive your ATAR, after which, the UCAT Consortium has communicated your results to universities.
-This is when universities finally are able to holistically assess the suitability of your application to proceed into this final interview phase.
 Should you secure an interview for undergrad medicine, it is crucial that you start to prepare for your medicine interview as your performance in your interview is yet another crucial factor for your overall success.

 Medical school interviews are a critical component of the medicine admission process, conducted to assess an applicant’s potential and quality as a future medical professional.